K0ntrast/silverlining-theme/README.md

 + Emoticons = http://www.emojipedia.org & www.twitter.com
 + Weather icons = MSN weather
 + Various image elements from Vectorstock, pngicons, iconfinder, pngrepo, kindpng, flaticons, thenounproject, ISO symbol library, wikipedia, icons of repsective software programs and filetypes belonging to their respective owners.
 Used under fair-use and representation of product.
 Each icon created has been modified slightly to suit the theme.
 + I'd like to dedicate this project to my former college lecturer, Dennis Peek at the South West Regional College in Western Australia.
 A good man who was instrumental in helping me take the plunge into the wonderful world of Linux (c.
 2005).
+Ironically, he wasn't a fan of GUIs but rather pure command line.

 Silverlining currently has application specific themes for XFE, Audacious, Claws Mail and aMule.
 More to come later.